 Vancouver, BC is one of my favorite cities.
 I’m fortunate that it’s just a 2.5 hour drive from my home in Seattle, WA.
 We usually go in the summer and in the winter for Boxing Day.
 In fact, my oldest has spent every single birthday in Vancouver, BC.
 My family loves to shop along Robson Street, eat our fill of Chinese food in Richmond and enjoy the many attractions Vancouver has to offer.
 They also have cultural festivals and outdoor events almost every weekend.
-If your timeframe is short visiting the region, check out this two day Vancouver tour highlight tour for inspiration.
+If your timeframe is short visiting the region, check out this two day Vancouver tour or this three days in Vancouver highlight tour for inspiration.

 Capilano Suspension Bridge Park

 If you only have time to do one thing in Vancouver, make it the Capilano Suspension Bridge Park.
 The bridge does swing a bit, mostly because tourists like to try to make it swing.
 But, it’s so much more than a suspension bridge.
 The park offers First Nations totem poles, a Cliffwalk, a story center, guided tours and more.
 The Cliffwalk is a maze of bridges, stairs and platforms that winds guests through rainforest vegetation.
 Our favorite area is the Treetops Adventure.
 It’s a series of 7 suspension bridges attached to 8 Douglas fir trees that are 250 years old and weigh 30 tons.
 If you enjoy outdoor adventures, you could easily spend an entire day exploring this park.
 My friends actually got engaged here many years ago!